UzmaHasan/Survey-on-Causal-Discovery-Methods/README.md

 1. PIP installation: `pip install gcastle==1.0.4rc1`
 2. To test an algorithm (for example PC) run: `python pc_demo.py`

-### Time-series experiments
+### Time-series benchmarking (Section 7.2)
+**Datasets:** Syn-6 (lag=2), fMRI (lag=1).

+**Methods:** PCMCI, PCMCI+, VarLiNGAM, DyNOTEARS, TCDF.

-The implementation of the baseline algorithms (PCMCI, PCMCI+, VarLiNGAM, DyNOTEARS, TCDF) have been adopted from the following respective repositories.
+The implementation of the above benchmarked algorithms have been adopted from the following respective repositories.
 The step-by-step instructions to run the algorithms are available in those repositories.

 **Implementation sources:**